biocore/evident/README.md

 This should open up a browser window where you can modify the chosen column, significance, level, and observations.
 By default, this interactive view will only consider metadata columns with, at max, 5 levels.
 To modify this behavior, use the `max_levels_per_category` argument in `create_bokeh_app`.
+Additionally, this interactive view will not consider any category levels represented by fewer than 3 samples.
+To modify this behavior, use the `min_count_per_level` argument.
 We also provide a command line script to generate an interactive app using some test data.
 You can access this script at `evident/tests/make_interactive.py`.